 PROGRAMS

-In HUB-SBA Management Analysis, students learn the basic concepts of business management, accounting, finance, and marketing.
-They apply this knowledge to explore and understand the background of social phenomena related to business management.
-The program instructs students in how to logically analyze these phenomena based on evidence and how to come to a more complete understanding of modern business issues
+In HUB-SBA Management Analysis, participants learn the fundamentals of business management, accounting, finance, and marketing.
+They apply this knowledge to explore and understand the background of business-related social phenomena.
+The program guides participants in logical, evidence-based analysis of these phenomena, producing graduates with a complete understanding of modern business issues.

-In addition, the program helps participants enhance their professional communication skills by promoting improvement in English communication (Japanese for foreign students) and presentation skills.
+In addition, the program also equips participants with the professional communication skills needed to convey their insights by developing English communication abilities (Japanese language skills for international students) and presentation skills.

 • RICH RESOURCES AVAILABLE ON KUNITACHI CAMPUS